 With these broad aims in mind our specific objective is: ensure that the implementation of climate policy in Europe is transparent, cost-effective, and delivers Europe’s required contribution to averting dangerous global climate change.

-Market Stability Reserve proposal, 2020 Climate & Energy Package, 2030 Climate & Energy Package, Revision of the Carbon Capture & Storage Directive, Air Quality Directive
+Effort Sharing Regulation, Revision of the Emissions Trading System, the EU Climate Governance proposals, 2020 Climate & Energy Package, 2030 Climate & Energy Package, Revision of the Carbon Capture & Storage Directive, Air Quality Directive

 Regular parliamentary events on climate policy issues

 Observer to High-level group on the Energy Intensive Industries

 The main body of Sandbag's work evolves around data analysis and report writing.
 Part of this process involves contacting and engaging with member state officials, Commission officials and elected Members of the European Parliament.
 Each year, Sandbag launches reports in and around the European Parliament, as well as selected Member States.
 Position papers and briefings related to climate policy are also distributed regularly throughout the year to EU institutions.